luffy563/bovine_circQTL/README.md

 and secondary structure through altering the genotype of circQTLs witinin circRNAs.

 ## Config
-- btau9.yml:
+- btau9.yml: a YAML-formated config file for [CIRIquant][CIRIquant] to find software and reference needed
-- CM_config.ini: config file of [CircMarker][CircMarker], which contains reference genome fasta file, annotation file, reads1/2, and other required or optional parameters.
+- CM_config.ini: config file of [CircMarker][CircMarker], which contains path of reference genome fasta file, annotation file, reads1/2, and other required or optional parameters.
 Of which, Reference, GTF, Reads1/2, and options in Parameter section is important and required.

 ## Required scripts
 ### Python scripts